ErickJBS/setlist-hero-react/README.md

 # Setlist Hero Web

-Proyecto realizado para la clase de User Experience Ene-Ago 2020
+Project made for a User Experience class Jan-Aug 2020

-## Autores
+## Authors
 - Erick Jassiel Blanco Sausameda - 311008
 - Cristhoper Ochoa Gutierrez - 310853
 - Oscar Eduardo Ordoñez Medina - 310898
 - Jorge Luis Pizaña Martinez - 311049

-## Setup del proyecyo

-Para instalar este proyecto se debe ejecutar
+## Project requirements

+This project needs to have NodeJS and NPM installed in your computer

+## Project setup

-`npm install`
+To install this proyect you must run `npm install`

-Para que este proyecto corra con todas sus funcionalidades se debe instalar el [proyecto backend del producto](https://github.com/ErickJBS/setlist-hero-express).

-## Correr el proyecto localmente

-Una vez corriendo la aplicacion de servidor se ejecuta `npm start` para correr la aplicacion localmente.
+To have this project running at it's full features you need to have the [backend project](https://github.com/ErickJBS/setlist-hero-express) running

+## Run project in local

+Once having the application server running, run `npm start` to launch the web application.

-## Crear build de producción
+## Create production build

-Para crear el build de producción se ejecuta `npm run build` el cual genera el contenido compilado estático en la carpeta build/
+To generate the production build run `npm run build` which generates the static content on the build/ folder